zleba/JEC/README.md

 cd JEC/treeProducer
 scram b
 ```
 Note that file `treeProducer/plugins/JEC.h` contains hard-coded location to the directory with JEC tables, you may replace it with the current directory.
-Only V7 corrections are included in this repository.
+Only V7 corrections are included in this git repository.

 ## Production of the nTuples
 The `treeProducer.cc` is in `plugins`.
 To run this code and produce ntuples, we use scripts in `farm` folder.